 Additionally, our cities of Cincinnati, Cleveland, Akron, Toledo and Dayton should also anchor their own districts with as much of the surrounding counties or counties as possible.
 The Republican proposed map splits Hamilton County, home of Cincinnati, into three separate districts with almost all of suburban Warren County.
-Cuyahoga County, home of Cleveland, is also split into three separate districts, pulling some of Cleveland's suburbs into Holmes County, which is home of the majority of Ohio's Amish communities, Summit County, home of Akron is split into three districts, pulling the eastern half of Toledo into a district that docks into Knox County, a central Ohio rural county.
+Cuyahoga County, home of Cleveland, is also split into three separate districts, pulling some of Cleveland's suburbs into Holmes County, which is home of the majority of Ohio's Amish communities, Summit County, home of Akron is split into three districts, one of which includes the Hocking Hills region, Lucas County, home of Toledo, is split into two districts, pulling the eastern half of Toledo into a district that docks into Knox County, a central Ohio rural county.